HarveyBond/gad405-2-assignment/README.md

-# NOT READY YET

-Please hold on while the code is refined.
-You get an email when it's ready.

 # GAD 405 Assignment 2: Radical Conversion
+Starter code, version 1.0

-This is the starting point for the second GAD 405 assignment.
+This is the starter code for the second GAD 405 assignment.
-Fork and clone this repository from December 16.
+Fork and clone this repository.

 Then choose one of the three projects.

-Project 1:
+Project 1: Endless Runner (Flappy Bird)

-Project 2:
+Project 2: 2D-Shooter (Space Invaders)

-Project 3:
+Project 3: RPG

 Use this code as your starting point to create a radical conversion as detailed in the assignment brief.
 Remember: all assets have to be self-made.

-Credits:
+For audio assets this means: You can use software like GarageBand, Ableton, pure data or bfxr and the synthesizers / sound libraries these programs provide to create music and sound for your game.
+You cannot use prerecorded sound or music files created by someone else.

+Same rules for graphical assets: You can draw everything yourself or produce graphical artwork with a software program (p5.js for example).
+You cannot take any graphics created by someone else.

+Use an up-to date browser, e.g. Firefox or Chrome.

+Credits for the starter code:

 Project 1: Modified from tutorial code by Thomas Palef (http://www.lessmilk.com/) and Emanuele Feronato (http://www.emanueleferonato.com/).
 Assets by Emanuelle Feranto.